Quick & Easy Spicy Crab Sushi Bake Cupcakes

 Step 1 Prepare the base

-Stir well until the seafood is fully coated.
-In a second bowl, season your cooked sushi rice with sushi rice vinegar, a touch of sugar, and salt to recreate that signature sushi flavor.
+In another bowl, season your cooked sushi rice with vinegar, sugar, and salt to get that classic sushi flavor.

 Step 2 Assemble the cups

-These sushi rice cupcakes hold up beautifully and offer a smart alternative for anyone looking for a no-roll sushi recipe.
+These sushi rice cupcakes hold their shape and taste amazing.
+It’s a smart trick for anyone who wants no-roll sushi.

 Step 3 Add the topping